fmetivier/IslandsLib/docs/source/Samples.rst

     fname = "../data/Examples/MysteryIsland.txt"

 * Second, we set the sub sampling rate of the contour.
-Often the contours are far too precise for FEM computation at the scale of an entire island. by default the sub sampling rate is 10 but in the case of Desirade a sampling rate of 50 is used.
+Often the contours are far too precise for FEM computation at the scale of an entire island. by default the sub sampling rate is 10 but in the case of Desiradeour Mystery island we will use a sampling rate of 2 for example.

 .. code:: python